ianmicheal/VMU-Icon-Converter-XPM/README.md

 ## Troubleshooting

-- ✅ Make sure your input image is exactly 48x32 pixels and in BMP format.
+- ✅ Ensure your input image meets all the BMP file requirements listed above.
-- ✅ Ensure all files (`vmuxpm.exe`, `input_file.bmp`, and the batch file) are in the same directory.
+- ✅ Make sure all files (`vmuxpm.exe`, `input_file.bmp`, and the batch file) are in the same directory.
 - ✅ If you encounter any errors, check the console output for specific error messages.
+- ✅ If the output icon doesn't look as expected, try adjusting the contrast in your original image and convert again.

 ## Contributing